CPGroup9/TravelItinerary/README.md

 # Venture - Travel Itinerary

-Venture is the travel itinerary for passionate travelers.
-Users can select from a list of popular travel destination, select the length of their trip, and can view an itinerary sourced by popular destinations from Yelp.
-Users can then share their trip itinerary with friends.
+Venture creates and organizes travel plans for passionate travelers where users can:
+- select from a list of popular travel destinations
+- select the length of their trip
+- name their trip
+- view information about their destination
+- view a tailored itinerary sourced by popular destinations from Yelp
+- share their trip itinerary with friends they're traveling with

 Extra functionality:
 - User can store their flight details, lodging, and rental car information